howardisaacson/Intro-to-Astro-2021/Week2_numpy_astropy/README.md

    - We will periodicially ask you to post questions, reply to other students' questions, etc. on Piazza.
    - Make sure you familiarize yourself with the Piazza platform this week.

-1) Review/Checkin from last week:
+1) Review/Checkin from last week (google form/poll):
    - How did the tutorials go?
    - What should the instructors do differently this week?

 2) Short Tutorial on IPython, Jupyter, and git.
 Instructor screenshares, and:
-   - Git clones this repository.
+   - Use git to download this repository.
-   - Shows how to open a Jupyter notebook in this repository from the command line.
+   - Show how to open a Jupyter notebook in this repository from the command line.
    - Opens iPython, and executes a few commands.
    - Gives their 2 cents on when to use iPython, when to use Jupyter, and when to write a script.
    - Explains the purpose of Scipy and Astropy, and (if time) executes a few commands in each package.